 In the theology of the body St. John Paul focuses our attention on the significance of the fact that the human person is created in two different but inherently related ways of being human, that of male and female.
 In both accounts of creation, as referenced by Christ in Matthew 19, Genesis highlights the sexual differentiation of the human person and indicates that this dimension of human nature has central significance for human life and happiness.
 Masculinity and femininity are there presented as two diverse modes of realisation of one and the same human nature, representing the incarnation of humanity in two different bodily and human configurations.
-However, and importantly, the differences of the sexes are there revealed not as mutually opposed differences—as something that would, so to speak, found the battle of the sexes—but rather as differences with a fundamental complementarity, where each sex is discovered as the fitting counterpart of its complement, such that a unique duality of relating is made possible between man and woman (See ToB: 13:1).
+However, and importantly, the differences of the sexes are there revealed not as mutually opposed differences—as something that would, so to speak, found the battle of the sexes—but rather as differences with a fundamental complementarity, where each sex is discovered as the fitting counterpart of its complement, such that a unique duality of relating is made possible between man and woman.

 The body, which expresses femininity ‘for’ masculinity and, vice versa, masculinity ‘for’ femininity, manifests the reciprocity and the communion of persons.
 It expresses it through gift as the fundamental characteristic of personal existence.
-(ToB, 14:4)

 Genesis puts before us the vital significance of sexuality: Sexuality founds the self-giving potential of the human person and is decisive for the realisation of the personal communion for which we have been made, a communion genesis calls ‘one flesh,’ and which can also be identified as spousal.

 When the sexual character of the body is adequately understood and accepted by the individual, as something integrated into consciousness and action, the human person becomes aware of the body as having a spousal meaning—that is, a meaning that is directly related to personal self-giving love.
 The root of the spousal meaning lies in the objective order of the structure and goodness of the body, yet this objective order becomes effective in human life only inasmuch as it enters into conscious experience as grasped and appreciated by the knowing subject—only then does the body become meaningful.
 Consequently, suitable reflection upon the structure and goodness of the human body, especially with regard to the sexual character of the body, is essential towards discovering the meaning of being a human person.
 Such reflection unveils that the body comes from the hand of the Creator and Redeemer and is inscribed with His loving design.
 And, moreover, that the human body is ordered toward personal self-giving love precisely because it has been created and redeemed by Him who is love, through His love, and for the sake of His love.
 As such, the body ‘has been created to transfer into the visible reality of the world the mystery hidden from eternity in God, and thus to be a sign of it.’

-To have the eyes to see this inscription of divine love, and thereby to discover the divine plan for human embodiment and love, one needs to ‘re-read’ the meaning of the body through rereading bodily experience in the light of Sacred Scripture, and with an eye to the gift of creation—that is, according to what the Holy Father calls ‘the hermeneutics of the gift.’
+To have the eyes to see this inscription of divine love, and thereby to discover the divine plan for human embodiment and love, one needs to ‘reread’ the meaning of the body through rereading bodily experience in the light of Sacred Scripture, and with an eye to the gift of creation—that is, according to what the Holy Father calls ‘the hermeneutics of the gift.’
 The hermeneutics of the gift is the principle interpretive key for human life, it means rereading bodily experience from the perspective of the creative logic of the gift.
 Returning to ‘the beginning,’ and therein discovering the fundamental and radical giving of the Creator casts light upon our own embodied experience.
 The creative activity of God does not remain insulated in the distant past but continues into the present as something perpetually available to human experience.
-St. John Paul guides our access to this original depth that lies hidden experience (See ToB, 18:4-5).
+St. John Paul guides our access to this original depth that lies hidden experience.

 Discovering the Spousal Meaning of the Body through Gift